Sep 29, 2021 - Nov 3, 2021

 Catholic Charities New Hampshire today announced this year’s recipients of its Pathways scholarship program for licensed nursing assistants (LNAs) seeking their licensed practical nurse (LPN) degrees.

-The following eight Catholic Charities NH staff members will receive full-tuition scholarships to attend the full-time LPN degree program at Harmony Health Care Institute in Merrimack:
+The following seven Catholic Charities NH staff members will receive full-tuition scholarships to attend the full-time LPN degree program at Harmony Health Care Institute in Merrimack:

 - Jean Desir (Mt.
 Carmel Rehabilitation and Nursing Center, Manchester)